The Blue Hill Academy Building - General Timeline

 1803: a.
 Wood structure for the Academy was built in the spring - same location as the current building

 b.
-Academy started classes in the fall
+The Blue Hill Academy started classes in the fall and was the First Secondary School in Hancock County

 1833: a.
 Building was sold and moved